fwh-ltd/inspircd/docs/modules/m_tarpit.md

 4. Suspicious senders are tarpitted: their messages are queued and replayed after a configurable delay.
    This is similar to SMTP tarpits/greylisting; spammers burn resources waiting, while legit users only notice a short pause.
 If you prefer, you can switch the action to immediate `block`, `gline`, or `silent drop`.
-5. Every k-mer that trips the early entropy check increments a short-lived reputation counter.
-Future messages containing those fragments can pick up an immediate, per-k-mer delay even if they come from a fresh connection.
-6. Optionally, a light fan-out tarpit adds a separate delay that grows with the number of unique recipients a connection hits inside a rolling window.
-High-fanout bots accumulate seconds of penalty even before the entropy/reputation checks fire, while one-to-one chats stay unaffected.

 The detection is content-agnostic.
 Obfuscated spam collapses to the same k-mer sets, so bot farms blasting identical payloads from fresh connections are quickly throttled even when they lean on Unicode tricks.